Skip to main content

 Private Residential Well Parts

 The Environmental Protection Agency (EPA) has a private residential well diagram showing the parts of a well system.
-There are a few basic parts:
+The basic parts are:

 • Well Caps are on the top of the well casing to prevent insects, dirt, or vegetation from entering the top of the well.
 Well caps in Michigan must be on the approved list of components.